Groutledge/Pandell.Practicum/README.md

 ### J. Source
 - This is now the code.
 There are 2 folders - App and Test.
 App contains the production code, which is the ASP.NET Core MVC web site for the practicum.
 Inside the Test folder, I have 2 projects - one is a Unit Test project, and the other is a Functional Test project.
 Functional Tests will execute full on DAO (database interaction) tests on MySQL, while the unit tests test specific functionality of the production code (such as, does my log file class work with Log4net?
 Do some of my extension classes work as expected?).
 This is normally how I set up software projects, as we deploy the production code, and the unit and functional tests become their own DLLs, to be ran on separate pipelines within a CI/CD world
+- Like some of my past projects, I have also included a PerformanceTest XUnit project, which tested 3 numerical randomizer algorithms, and based on those results, chose 1 of those algos to create the CRUD ASP.NET Core Web Site (Method ```3``` had become the algo winner!)

 ### K. Templates
 - Quite important - templates contain the appsettings and log4net config file templates.
 When using NAnt, it will apply the appropriate variables to these template files, and copy them into each project directory with the right corresponding values (like, for example, connection strings to databases - they always differ from each environment).